mozilla/addon-sdk/static-files/md/dev-guide/addon-development/xul-extensions.md

+# Using the SDK with XUL extensions #

 With the Add-on SDK you can use modules in a regular XUL-based extension.
 This can be helpful if you want to use some of SDK APIs, if you like the way modules help separate your code into testable and re-usable pieces,